techwithmohamed/CKA-Certified-Kubernetes-Administrator/README.md

 ---

-### ✅ Configure Workload Autoscaling
+### Configure Workload Autoscaling

-**Horizontal Pod Autoscaler (HPA):** Automatically increases or decreases the number of Pods based on CPU, memory, or custom metrics.
+**Horizontal Pod Autoscaler (HPA)**: Automatically increases or decreases the number of Pods based on CPU, memory, or custom metrics.
 Requires `metrics-server` or an external metrics adapter.

 **Example:**
 ```bash